rudi77/sdc/project4/writeup.md

 # Advanced Lane Finding Project #

 This is the fourth project of the sdc course.
 In this project lane boundaries shall be detected in a video provided by udacity.
-Additionaly lane curvature and vehicle position values shall be estimated.
+Additionally, the lane curvature radius and vehicle position shall be calculated and displayed.

 The goals of this project are the following: